Abraham Lincoln Dream Meaning

 If you dream of Abraham Lincoln, it is related to one's character and ability.
-To dream of a person in a dream who is related to Abraham Lincoln then this is associated with one's identity and personality.
+To dream of a person in a dream who is related to Abraham Lincoln then is associated with one's identity and personality.

 To dream of a state figure, such as this president signifies authority and control.We must now move onto this dream meaning.
 To see Abraham Lincoln in your dream speaks of your admiration for your own qualities.
 Your dream characterizes your desire to become assertive and highly intellectual - just like he was.
 The intentions may not be of those demonstrated by Abraham Lincoln but there is a desire to have a strong personality.
 Your subconscious is telling you that you are capable of making life better.